symfony/symfony-docs/components/options_resolver.rst

-There is also an :method:`Symfony\\Component\\OptionsResolver\\OptionsResolver::addAllowedValues` method, which you can use if you want to add an allowed value to the previous set allowed values.
+There is also an :method:`Symfony\\Component\\OptionsResolver\\OptionsResolver::addAllowedValues` method, which you can use if you want to add an allowed value to the previously set allowed values.

 Configure allowed Types